septi0/usbackup/README.md

 For a sample configuration file see `config.sample.conf` file.
 Aditionally, you can copy the file to `/etc/usbackup/config.conf`, `/etc/opt/usbackup/config.conf` or `~/.config/usbackup/config.conf` (or where you want as long as you provide the `--config` parameter) and adjust the values to your needs.

 Each section in the configuration file is a **snapshot**.
 These sections are independent of each other and each needs to be configured separately.
+A snapshot represents a collection of backup actions (files, mysql, truenas, etc) that apply to a given remote host (or local).
 The only exception is the `[GLOBALS]` section which is used to configure global settings that will be used by all the snapshots.

 Section properties:
 - `report.email` - email address to be used when sending the email report.
 Leave empty to disable email reporting